Professional and Technical Standards

 form a compassionate relationship with congregants/parishioners/clients while maintaining appropriate boundaries for a professional relationship; and

-demonstrate all of these requirements in a variety of environments, including those for field education placements or other contextual learning environments.
+demonstrate all these requirements in a variety of environments, including field education placements or other contextual learning environments.